Updated April, 2023

 C-Flex & EPR Decrease Pressure

-C-Flex is a comfort feature you will find on Respironics CPAP machines.
+C-Flex is a comfort feature you would find on Respironics CPAP machines (prior to the recall).
 This feature decreases the pressure when you exhale.
 The clinician will set C-Flex before you get your machine, but you will have the option to adjust the pressure relief to meet your needs.

 CPAP EPR is a similar function on ResMed CPAP machines.
 EPR stands for Expository Pressure Relief and is a common setting on ResMed models.
 The EPR feature provides 3 comfort settings for users to adjust to therapy and works on a breath-by-breath basis.

 The C-Flex and EPR combat the feeling of breathlessness.
 Using a CPAP machine at night should not mean giving up your comfort.
 Improve your sleep and comfort level by using a C-flex machine or CPAP EPR features.

 Because C-Flex and EPR only reduce pressure up to 3 cm H2O, some people still might find difficult to exhale.
 Breathing against 20 cm H2O is still a mighty task.
 BiPAP therapy has two prescribed pressure settings one for inhalation and one for exhalation.
 BiPAP exhalation pressure setting starts at 4 cm H2O so it offers even less pressure to breathe against.

 If the CPAP machine’s exhalation relief isn’t helping, speak with your doctor about prescribing a BiPAP machine.

 If you have been diagnosed with sleep apnea, do not delay seeking CPAP therapy.
 Comfort features like A-Flex, C-Flex, and EPR will make adjusting to CPAP a breeze so you can start experiencing the benefits of treatment quickly.
 One study reports C-Flex users report greater mask comfort.